 Otherwise, moisture will build up inside the shoe, making your feet wet and causing your socks to smell.
 If you want to avoid this, look for waterproof winter boots with a breathability feature to allow moisture to escape.
 What you don’t want is a waterproof boot that isn’t breathable.
 A fully waterproof boot is an excellent choice for snow or hiking when the ground is wet or muddy.
 A waterproof boot that is not breathable will get your feet wet sooner or later.

-Materials That Make A Great Boot For Winter
+Materials That Make Great Orthopedic Boots For Winter

-We’ve covered some of the essential features that make a great boot for winter, but let’s now take a closer look at the various materials that make up a good pair of winter boots:
+We’ve covered some of the essential features that make great orthopedic boots for winter, but let’s now take a closer look at the various materials that make up a good pair of winter boots:

 Winter footwear for hiking and trails